sass/dart-sass-language-server/docs/contributing/testing-and-debugging.md

 ### Open the Dart DevTools

-In this configuration, the client has run `dart run --observe` in the local `sass_language_server` package.
+In this configuration, the client has run `dart run --enable-vm-service` in the local `sass_language_server` package.
 You can now use [Dart DevTools](https://dart.dev/tools/dart-devtools) to debug the language server.

 To find the link to open Dart DevTools, use the `[Extension Development Host]`.